-Part 18 - Accreditation 18.1 Is the village voluntarily accredited through an industry-based accreditation scheme? □ No, village is not accredited ☑ Yes, village is voluntarily accredited through: ARVAS (Australian Retirement Village Accreditation Scheme) Note: Retirement village accreditation schemes are industry-based schemes.
+Part 18 - Accreditation 18.1 Is the village voluntarily accredited through an industry- based accreditation scheme?
+No, village is not accredited Yes, village is voluntarily accredited through: ARVAS (Australian Retirement Village Accreditation Scheme) Note: Retirement village accreditation schemes are industry-based schemes.
 The Retirement Villages Act 1999 does not establish an accreditation scheme or standards for retirement villages.
 Part 19 - Waiting list 19.1 Does the village maintain a waiting list for entry?
-If yes, • what is the fee to join the waiting list?
-Access to documents and a prospective residinspect or take a copy of the request by the date least seven days after the seven days af tration for the retirement village scheme or current title search for the retirement village land location, floor plan or dimensions of accommodation units in the village or facilities under construction anning approvals for any further development of the village velopment plan for the village under the Retirement Villages Act ition plan for the village are plan for the village all statements and report presented to the previous annual meeting illage balance of the capital replacement fund, or maintenance reserve fund a charges fund (or income and expenditure for general services) at the sthree financial years of the retirement village balance of any Body Corporate administrative fund or sinking fund at the sthree years of the retirement village • Examples of contracts that residents may have to enter into ☑ Village dispute res☑ Village by-laws ⊠ Village insurance p Village insurance policies and certificates of currency - A current public information document (PID) continued in effect under section 237I of the Act (this applies to existing residence contracts)
+If yes, what is the fee to join the waiting list? intain a waiting list ⊠ Yes □ No entry? es, what is the fee to join ⊠ No fee Access to documents The following operational documents are held by the retirement village scheme operator and a prospective resident or resident may make a written request to the operator to inspect or take a copy of these documents free of charge.
+The operator must comply with the request by the date stated by the prospective resident or resident (which must be at least seven days after the request is given).
+Image: Certificate of registration for the retirement village scheme Image: Certificate of title or current title search for the retirement village land Image: Village site plan Image: Plans showing the location, floor plan or dimensions of accommodation units in the village Image: Plans of any units or facilities under construction Image: Development or planning approvals for any further development of the village Image: An approved redevelopment plan for the village Image: An approved closure plan for the village Image: An approved closure plan for the village Image: Statements of the balance of the capital replacement fund, or maintenance reserve fund or general services charges fund (or income and expenditure for general services) at the end of the previous three financial years of the retirement village Image: Statements of the balance of any Body Corporate administrative fund or sinking fund at the end of the previous three years of the retirement village Image: Statements of the balance of any Body Corporate administrative fund or sinking fund at the end of the previous three years of the retirement village Image: Statements of the balance of any Body C